klis87/normy/packages/normy/README.md

   );
 ```

-So, as you can see, apart from top level arrays, no manual data updates are necessary anymore.
+So, as you can see, no manual data updates are necessary anymore.
 This is especially handy if a given mutation
 should update data for multiple queries.
 Not only this is verbose to do updates manually, but also you need to exactly know,
 which queries to update.
 The more queries you have, the bigger advantages `normy` brings.